- Many state LLC acts impose fiduciary duties on LLC members and managers.

 As applied to LLC members and managers, a fiduciary duty creates a standard that a member and manager must meet when acting on behalf of the LLC.
 If the member or manager fails to meet that standard, he or she can be personally liable for breach of the fiduciary duty.

 The duties of care and loyalty that apply to LLC members and managers vary by state.
 In states that impose fiduciary duties, the state LLC act will define the duty.
 The modern trend—embodied in the Revised Uniform Limited Liability Company Act (RULLCA)—is to provide a non-exclusive statutory definition for each duty, then leave it up to the parties and the court system to clarify, supplement, and interpret the scope of each duty.

 The fiduciary duty of loyalty requires a member to refrain from dealing with the LLC in the conduct or winding up of the LLC’s activities or affairs as a person having an adverse interest to the LLC.
 If the interests of the member do not line up with the LLC’s interest, the member cannot deal with the LLC as it relates to the conflict-of-interest transaction.

-The fiduciary duty of loyalty requires a member to avoid competing with the LLC in the conduct of the LLC’s activities and affairs before the dissolution of the LLC.
+The fiduciary duty of loyalty requires a member to avoid competing with the LLC in the conduct of the LLC’s activities and affairs before the LLC’s dissolution.